Page Reviewed / Updated - Jun. 2015

 Alzheimer's Care at Home

 Most home care providers do not charge higher fees for individuals with Alzheimer's, rather they have a flat rate for home care services and a slightly higher rate for home health care services.
-Depending on one's state this figure ranges from $14 to $25 / hour with a national average of $19 / hour.
-Home health care is just slightly higher ranging from $15 to $26 / hour and a national average of $20 / hour.
+Depending on one's state this figure ranges from $15 to $26 / hour with a national average of $20 / hour.
+Home health care is just slightly higher ranging from $17 to $27 / hour and a national average of $20 / hour as well.
 See each states' average home care costs.

 Alzheimer's Care in Senior Living / Assisted Living Residences